fusionx3/fusionx3.github.io/_posts/2017-10-09-Escalation-From-Docker-To-Root-Access.md

 `chroot /root/hostroot`

 Another mistake made by the system administration was allowing root login via SSH to the host.
-How did we know this? through the `sshd_config` file of course!
+How do we know this? from the `/etc/ssh/sshd_config` file of course!

 Anyhow, to be able to login as root, you can do one of two things(among many other things):